 The Bow Foundation is an arts center that features six temporary exhibits per year including world-renowned contemporary masters such as Marcel Duchamp and Argentina’s own Marta Minujín.
 The foundation also contains a library, rooftop café and an auditorium with weekly culture-related events.

 Boca juniors Stadium (La Bombonera)

 Argentina’s most famous stadium is officially named Alberto J. Armando Stadium but everyone just knows it as La Bombonera (‘The Chocolate Box’).
 This is the home stadium for Argentina’s most popular underdog winners who made Diego Maradona famous, La Boca Juniors.

-The 60,000-person stadium was built by Slovenian architect, Victor Sulcic, who also made up that team that built the Mercado de Abasto.
+The 60,000-person stadium was built by Slovenian architect, Victor Sulcic, who also was part of the team that built the Mercado de Abasto.
 The stadium was inaugurated in 1940 and built with the aim to fit in as many people as possible into a reduced space.
 In the entrance hall visitors can see a mural by La Boca’s most famous son, Quinquela Martín.
 The painting represents the moment the founder’s of the team selected the club’s colors.
 On the outside of the stadium is another mural by Pérez Celis.
-To see La Bombonera in person ask about our tours of the stadium or see a Boca soccer match.
+To see La Bombonera in person ask about our tours of the stadium, book yourself online or inquire about seeing a Boca soccer match.

 Bomberos Voluntarios de la Boca/Volunteer Fire Department